codepath/android_guides/Starting-Background-Services.md

 }
 ```

 Now we have our `IntentService` task defined and our receiver that will be setup to periodically execute in order to trigger the service.
-Next, let's register both our `IntentService` and `MyAlarmReceiver` in the `AndroidManifest.xml`:
+Next, let's register both our `IntentService` and `MyAlarmReceiver` in the `AndroidManifest.xml`.

 ```xml
 <receiver